DeepC2: AI-powered Covert Command and Control on OSNs: Evaluation

-Although it is difficult to guess the avatars used by botmasters, adversaries can monitor the behaviors of bots to identify botmasters’ accounts.
-Adversaries can save the avatars used by botmasters and reuse the avatars when the next appointed time arrives.
-They can also select a trend and post tweets that contain fake commands.
-This scenario will not work for bots that are always online because each avatar, vector, and account are used only once.
-After a command is issued, the current avatar becomes invalid, and bots will delete the stored corresponding vector.
-Therefore, if adversaries put on botmaster’s avatars, they still cannot be recognized by bots.
-However, for bots that go online after being offline and missed a command, the bots will recognize the adversaries' accounts as botmasters and obtain an incorrect IP.
-Therefore, authentication for bots and C\&C servers is mandatory to ensure secure C\&C communication.
+\textbf{Save and Reuse Avatars.} Although it is difficult to guess the avatars used by the attacker, the defender can monitor the behaviors of the compromised hosts to identify the attacker's accounts.
+The defender can reuse the attacker's avatars when the next appointed time arrives.
+They can also select a topic and post tweets that contain fake commands.
+This scenario will not work for the hosts always online because each avatar is used only once.
+However, hosts that go online after being offline and missing a command will recognize the defender's accounts as attackers and get an incorrect command.
+Therefore, authentication is recommended to ensure secure C\&C communication, as stated in Sec.~\ref{sec:gentweets}.